mpatraw/bashrabbits/README.md

-# Rabbit
+# Bash Rabbits

-Rabbit is a game that is played in your file system.
+Bash Rabbits is a game that is played in your file system.
 The goal is to catch and tag as many rabbits as possible, while avoiding killing too many.

 ## How to Install